 Dr. Spinazzola has over three decades of nonprofit management experience across the social services care continuum, including extensive command of nonprofit grant development, procurement, and administration.
 He has served as principal investigator, director, or project manager for over two dozen federal, state, and foundation grants.
 As past vice president of a large New England-based social service agency, Dr. Spinazzola transformed a prestigious but financially vulnerable flagship program into a thriving multi-site, multi-program division with a thirty-fold increase in fiscal reserves.
 Dr. Spinazzola brings this abundance of experience to bear on his leadership of the Foundation Trust, where he oversees philanthropic grantmaking, training and outreach, and creation of new programs and initiatives in partnership with local nonprofits.

-Dr. Janelle Johnson is a research scientist at Boston Children’s Hospital and Harvard Medical School.
-She received her doctoral degree in Cell and Molecular Biology from the University of Pennsylvania and her undergraduate degree from Brown University.
-Dr. Johnson has over a decade of research experience in Duchenne muscular dystrophy, a fatal muscle wasting disease affecting young boys.
-Her current research is aimed at identifying novel therapeutic strategies to treat the disease, and she has published over a dozen peer-reviewed scientific journal articles, protocols, and book chapters related to muscle biology and muscular dystrophy.
+Dr. Janelle Johnson received her doctoral degree in Cell and Molecular Biology from the University of Pennsylvania and her undergraduate degree from Brown University.
+Dr. Johnson has over a decade of research experience in Duchenne muscular dystrophy, a fatal, muscle- wasting disease affecting young boys.
+Her research aimed at identifying novel therapeutic strategies to treat the disease, and she has published over fifteen peer-reviewed scientific journal articles, protocols, and book chapters related to muscle biology and muscular dystrophy.
 Dr. Johnson has procured grant funding from federal, private, and nonprofit organizations towards her research, and has instructed and mentored dozens of future physicians and scientists in the classroom and in the laboratory.
-As Director of Development, she will extend her humanitarian efforts to advancing the mission of the Foundation Trust.
+As Managing Director, she extends her humanitarian efforts to advancing the mission of the Foundation Trust.

 MANAGER: LAUREN LIECAU